Miramac/joomla-bootstrap-template/README.md

 Development (pre-alpha)

+Test site with Joomla demo content: http://www.jilili.de/joomla-bootstrap-template/

 ## Use it

- Try the last build on your Test-Joomla installation: https://github.com/Miramac/joomla-bootstrap-template/bin/joomla-bootstrap-template.zip
+ Try the last build on your Test-Joomla installation: https://github.com/Miramac/joomla-bootstrap-template/raw/master/bin/joomla-bootstrap-template.zip

 ## Customize it
 Greate your own template.